cusplibrary/cusplibrary/docs/mainpage.md

 </blockquote>

 # News
+- Cusp v0.5.1 has been released with bug fixes.
+See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L1) for release information.

 - Cusp v0.5.0 has been released with support for CUDA 7.0.
-See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L1) for release information.
+See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L16) for release information.

 - Cusp v0.4.0 has been released with support for CUDA 5.5.
-See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L36) for release information.
+See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L51) for release information.

 - Cusp v0.3.0 has been released with support for CUDA 4.1.
-See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L76) for release information.
+See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L84) for release information.

 - Cusp v0.2.0 has been released!
-See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L97) for release information.
+See [CHANGELOG](https://github.com/cusplibrary/cusplibrary/blob/master/CHANGELOG#L112) for release information.

 - Cusp v0.1.2 has been released! v0.1.2 contains compatibility fixes for Thrust v1.3.0.